Should I Hire an MBA Admissions Consultant? Best Practices for Getting into Business School

 Putting Consultant Costs into Perspective

 The fees charged by some MBA admission consultants can be substantial.
-At the time of this writing, many consultants on the Poets & Quants list charge about $8,000 for a three-school application package.
-Most of the hourly rates appear to list between $299 and $450 per hour.
-However, a few of the hourly rates appear to be comparable with the billable hourly rates charged by law firm partners, ranging anywhere from about $500 to $900 per hour.
+At the time of this writing, most consultants on the Poets & Quants list charge about $8,000 (up to $20,000) for a three-school application package.
+Most of the hourly rates are between $299 and $450 per hour.
+However, a few of the hourly rates are comparable with the billable hourly rates charged by law firm partners, ranging anywhere from about $500 to $750 per hour.

-These fees can seem staggering until one considers them relative to the total costs of applying to the kinds of business schools that consulting clients often seek to attend.
+These fees can seem staggering until one considers them relative to the total costs of applying to the business schools that consulting clients often seek to attend.

 Including the opportunity costs of lost salary for two years at $50,000 per year, the total costs of attending several of the top MBA programs in the United States now exceed $300,000.
 From that standpoint, $8,000 amounts to only about 2.6 percent of that total—a drop in the bucket.

-Suppose that an admission consultant’s work could result in an applicant’s acceptance at one top-10 school when, without that consultant’s help, the candidate would do no better than winning acceptance at a school ranked at the bottom of the top forty.
-The difference in compensation for that candidate could amount to hundreds of thousands of dollars over the course of a lifetime, and pay dividends long after the first post-graduation job.
+Suppose that an admission consultant’s work could result in an applicant’s acceptance at one top-10 school when, without that consultant’s help, the candidate would do no better than winning acceptance at a school ranked at the bottom of the top 40.
+The difference in compensation for that candidate could amount to hundreds of thousands of dollars throughout a lifetime, and pay dividends long after the first post-graduation job.
 From this perspective, the $8,000 seems like a wildly successful investment—an almost inconsequential amount compared to the enormous return.

 Who Should Consider an Admission Consultant?